geekiam/website/static/posts/how-to-create-a-gitignore-files.md

 ---
-title: How to create a git ignore files
+title: How to create git ignore files
 description: A .gitignore file allows you to exclude files from your git commits.Learn how to easily  create .gitignore files.
 summary: A .gitignore file allows you to exclude files from your git